 July-August (6 weeks)

-Your role: To recommend the Program to your students and write letters of reference (found in the Student Application Package) for those students you feel would benefit most from participation and who meet the requirements.
+Your role: To recommend the Program to your students and write letters of reference for those students you feel would benefit most from participation and who meet the requirements.

 Please Note: WISEST does not participate in the “Off-Campus Education Program”.